auramagi/swift-scoped-state/README.md

 }
 ```

-`TodoRow` declares its state and operations in terms of one todo.
-It doesn't receive or pass the ID itself.
+Inside that subtree, `TodoRow` declares state and operations in terms of one todo without receiving or passing the ID itself.

 ```swift
 struct TodoRow: View {